 The County of Humboldt is currently undertaking a Request for Proposal process for Edible Food Recovery Program Management.
 The selected proposer will begin to lay the ground work for developing an in county ecosystem of Edible Food Recovery, and make recommendations on potential infrastructure needed to accomplish certain SB 1383 requirements.
-Staff proposes an initial funding of \$30,000 dollars that will be passed through to the County of Humboldt that will be used to offset or mitigate costs related to infrastructure purchases within member agencies.
+This Countywide Program fee will have an initial funding of \$30,000 dollars that will be passed through to the County of Humboldt to offset or mitigate costs related to infrastructure purchases within member agencies.